-Shareholders (participants) of a legal entity are entitled to conclude corporate agreements according to which they have to execute their corporate rights in the agreed manner or refrain from the execution of their corporate rights (including voting on general meetings, execution of other actions with regard to company's management, and transfer of shares of the company).
+Shareholders (participants) of a legal entity are entitled to conclude corporate agreements according to which they undertake to execute their corporate rights in the agreed manner or refrain from exercising of their corporate rights (including voting on general meetings, execution of other actions with regard to company's management, and transfer of shares of the company).
+If provisions of a corporate agreement are in conflict with those of the charter, the corporate agreement provisions, as a general rule, shall nevertheless be valid and enforceable.